Skip to main content

 What information must be submitted in your application?

-When completing your core proofs, you should focus on the new financial services and products you are applying to add to your AFS licence and how this links to your existing financial services and products.
-For example, in completing your ‘A5 business description’ core proof, you should concentrate on the information we have asked you to provide in Table 4, rather than describing other areas of the business that are not related to the new authorisations you are applying for.
+When answering questions in the form, you should focus on the new financial services and products you are applying to add to your AFS licence and how this links to your existing financial services and products.

 Steps in the application process